paulh4x/ComfyUI_PHRenderFormerWrapper/README.md

 -   **RenderFormer Mesh Combine**: Combines multiple `MESH` outputs into a single object list.
 -   **RenderFormer Lighting Combine**: A powerful node that enables multi-light animation.
 It accepts any combination of static lights (`LIGHTING`) and animated lights (`LIGHTING_SEQUENCE`), and outputs a single, unified `LIGHTING_SEQUENCE` ready for the Scene Builder.
 It also outputs the `start_frame_lighting` separately for a direct, convenient connection.
 -   **RenderFormer Remesh**: Simplifies the geometry of a mesh to a target face count using `pymeshlab`.
--   **RenderFormer Random Colors**: Applies random vertex colors to a mesh for creative effects or debugging.
+-   **RenderFormer Random Colors**: Applies random colors to a mesh.
+It offers three modes: `per-object` (one color for the whole object), `per-shading` (uses the RenderFormer backend to color based on shading groups), and `per-triangle` (assigns a unique color to every face).

 #### Advanced & Experimental
 -   **RenderFormer From JSON**: Loads a scene from a JSON definition, allowing for more complex and customized setups based on the original RenderFormer format.